 David Forest is also a singer-songwriter and pianist.
 His sixth one-man show, Playing with Myself, features twelve of his own songs.

-Click here for his other website, playingwithmyself.info, which features audio and video recordings (including his 2016 appearance in Britain’s Got Talent, which attracted three quarters of a million viewers on YouTube), and details of his live-performance CD.
+Click here for his other website, playingwithmyself.info, which features audio and video recordings, as well as details of his live-performance CD.